solyarisoftware/prompter.vim/README.md

   I many time experienced that LLM completion worst if you mistake just a verb.

-  Things go even worst if you are writing prompts in more than one languages. personally I usually write conversational prompts in English, for some reasons described in my article [Non-English Languages Prompt Engineering Trade-offs](https://convcomp.it/non-english-languages-prompt-engineering-trade-offs-7e529866faba), but the target langugae of the chat prompt is my native language: Italian.
+  Things go even worst if you are writing prompts in more than one languages.
+  Personally I usually write conversational prompts in English, for some reasons described in my article [Non-English Languages Prompt Engineering Trade-offs](https://convcomp.it/non-english-languages-prompt-engineering-trade-offs-7e529866faba), but the target language of the chat prompt is my native language: Italian.
   All in all the prompt contains text in both English and Italian.
 In this case I run this small vimscript function:

   ```viml